 Spirituality manifests itself in a number of rituals, practices, communities, and gatherings throughout the city.
-In honor of this diversity, the Toward Sanctuary dome invites visitors to practice their various spiritual beliefs within the safe space of a singular structure and look at different ways in which we provide Sanctuary.
-An altar is a designated space that where one may choose to honor ancestors, natural elements, or one's own spiritual guide.
-A series of altars designed by Charlyn Griffith is dedicated to the farmers, elders, and youth from across a network of urban gardens in North Philadelphia.
+In honor of this diversity, the Sanctuary dome offers a safe space where one can practice and share their whole self.
+An altar is a designated space where one may choose to honor ancestors, natural elements, or one's own spiritual guide.
+A series of altars designed by Charlyn Griffith is dedicated to the farmers, elders, and youth from across a number of urban gardens in North Philadelphia.
 With these altars, Griffith asks, "What if we saw our neighbors like they see themselves?
-Wildly, beautifully complex, we are places of worship."
+Wildly, beautifully complex, places of worship."